top of page

 They use a punchy, 2 salt seasoning and combine it with a warm and syrupy chicken aroma oil.
 These prop up a complex soup that’s everything from chicken and pork bones to asari clams.

-Just like at their Shinjuku branch (Mensho San Francisco), a colossally-sized A5 Wagyu Beef ramen is part of the menu.
+Just like at some of their other branches, a colossally-sized A5 Wagyu Beef ramen is part of the menu.
 It’s everything you’d expect and more.
 It’s like eating a soft pillow of meat.
 Most importantly, it’s affordable.

 Don’t dismiss the soup in this bowl.
 Soy sauce-seasoned (shoyu), it’s the same fantastic soup as the shio ramen.